grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 ### Getting the GruCloud CLI

-GruCloud is a written in Javascript running on [NodeJs](https://nodejs.org/).
-Check if node is present on your system:
+GruCloud is written in Javascript running on [NodeJs](https://nodejs.org/).
+Check if `node` is present on your system:

 ```
 node --version